MarioAngelov2/F1/readme.md

 The project is still in development process.

+### Disclaimer

+All resources used in this project, including data and images, are for practice purposes only.
+No commercial use or copyright infringement is intended.

 ## Overview

 Welcome to Formula 1 live data app!
 This app provides real-time data for Formula 1 racing fans, including driver standings, constructor standings, and the race schedule.
 With user-friendly interface and engaging animations, you can easily stay up-to-date on the latest racing information and track your favorite drivers and teams throughout the season.
 Whether you're a die-hard fan or a casual spectator, this app is the perfect tool for staying informed and enjoying the excitement of Formula 1 racing.